 So, what is a catamaran?
-Most people have no idea what a catamaran is until visiting this tropical gem.
+Most people have yet to learn what it is until visiting this tropical gem.
 No need to fret, though.
-In this article, we will provide all the information you need regarding catamaran boats.
+This article will provide all the information you need regarding catamaran boats.

 What Is a Catamaran?